BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/06_2_Spending_a_Transaction_to_a_Multisig.md

 ```
 $ bitcoin-cli -named importaddress address=2NAGfA4nW6nrZkD5je8tSiAcYB9xL2xYMCz
 ```
-If you've got a pruned node (and you probably do), you'll instead need to tell it no to rescan:
+If you've got a pruned node (and you probably do), you'll instead need to tell it not to rescan:
 ```
 $ bitcoin-cli -named importaddress address=2NAGfA4nW6nrZkD5je8tSiAcYB9xL2xYMCz rescan="false"
 ```